Eddie Engerth

-Eddie Engerth is a retired American soccer forward.
+Eddie Engerth is an American retired soccer forward.

 Playing career

-Engerth first gained attention at William Tennent High School in Warminster Township, Bucks County, Pennsylvania, and then while playing on a Pennsylvania high school all-star team that toured Europe in 1969.
+Engerth first gained attention at William Tennent High School in Warminster Township, Pennsylvania, and then while playing on a Pennsylvania high school all-star team that toured Europe in 1969.
 After high school he played for Hartwick College before spending two seasons in the North American Soccer League with the Tampa Bay Rowdies and Philadelphia Atoms respectively.
 Later he played one season in the American Soccer League with the Connecticut Yankees.